Podcast Starter Kit: 7 Things You Need in 2023

 A USB mic is an excellent option if you want the convenience of plug-and-play.

-If you have co-hosts on your show, then a USB microphone is also a good option as it can be quickly passed around.
+If you have co-hosts on your show, a USB microphone is also a good option as guests can pass it around quickly.

 Headset Microphones